Penrhyn Gospel Day , 13th

-Palmerston has a population of just over 50 people, but Gospel Day there is celebrated by every single one of them.
+Palmerston has a population of just 58 people, but Gospel Day there is celebrated by every single one of them.
 Things start at 3 am, there's feasting, lots of prayers and finally holy day gives way to holiday.
 Read the only published account of the unique celebrations written by one of the island's young residents.

 SPECIAL CELEBRATIONS IN 2021 are planned on Aitutaki in from 25-27 October when the island will mark 200 years since the arrival of Christianity.
 Aitutaki was the first of the Cook Islands to be converted to the Christian faith.The main events will coincide with a meeting on the island of the General Assembly of the Cook Islands Christian Church on 26th October